credativ/plutono/docs/sources/panels/transformations/apply-transformations.md

 ## Debug transformations

 To see the input and the output result sets of the transformation, click the bug icon on the right side of the transformation row
-Grafana displays the transformation debug view below the transformation row.
+Plutono displays the transformation debug view below the transformation row.
 {{< figure src="/static/img/docs/transformations/debug-transformations-7-0.png" class="docs-image--no-shadow" max-width= "1100px" >}}